-- (D) Annual operating fees shall be submitted to: Department of Natural Resources, Division of Management Services, Receipts and Reporting Program, P.O.
-Box 477, Jefferson City, MO 65102 and construction fees shall be submitted with the application for the construction permit to the appropriate Department of Natural Resources regional office or the Water Pollution Control Program in Jefferson City, Missouri. - (E) Each payment shall identify the following: National Pollutant Discharge Elimination System (NPDES) permit number, payment period and applicant or permittee's name and address.
-Persons who own or operate more than one (1) facility may submit one (1) check to cover all annual permit fees, but are responsible for submitting the appropriate information to allow proper credit of each permit file account. - (F) Annual fees shall be paid in full on their due date as defined in section (2) and subsections (3)(A) and (4)(A).
+- (D) Annual operating fees shall be submitted to: Department of Natural Resources, Water Protection Program, PO Box 176, Jefferson City, MO 65102 and construction fees shall be submitted with the application for the construction permit to Department of Natural Resources, Water Protection Program, PO Box 176, Jefferson City, MO 65102. - (E) Each payment shall identify the following: National Pollutant Discharge Elimination System (NPDES) permit number, payment period, and applicant, or the permittee name and address.
+Persons who own or operate more than one (1) facility may submit one (1) check to cover all annual permit fees, but are responsible for submitting the appropriate information to allow proper credit of each permit account. - (F) Annual fees shall be paid in full on their due date as defined in section (2) and subsections (3)(A) and (4)(A).
 Permittees who only discharge intermittently, seasonally or for a short period of time must pay the entire annual fee.
 Fees are annual fees and may not be prorated.
 In the event the discharge is eliminated, the permittee is responsible for requesting termination of the permit.
 When permits are revoked or denied, the annual fees are forfeited.
 It is unlawful to discharge water contaminants into waters of the state without a permit. - (G) Annual fees are the responsibility of the permittee.
 Failure to receive a statement due to mailing errors, change of address, ownership changes or other reason(s) is not an excuse for failure to remit the fees.
-Penalties shall be charged as provided in section 644.055, RSMo.
+Penalties shall be charged as provided in section 644.055, RSMo. - (2) Fees-Amounts. - (A) Persons with operating permits, including but not limited to site-specific permits, general permits, or permits by rule issued pursuant to this chapter shall pay fees pursuant to subsections (B) to (F) of this section.
+Persons with a sewer service connection to public sewer systems owned or operated by a city, public sewer district, public water district, or other publicly owned treatment works shall pay fees pursuant to subsection (G) of this section.
+Persons requesting a permit modification shall pay fees pursuant to subsection (H) of this section.
+Persons requesting water quality certification shall pay fees pursuant to subsection (I) of this section.
+Persons requesting an anti-degradation review shall pay fees pursuant to subsection (J) of this section.
+Persons requesting a construction permit shall pay fees pursuant to subsection (K) of this section.